-The proposed anomaly detection algorithm uses the model developed in Section~\ref{sec:model} to analyze the window of measurements under investigation and correctly diagnose the state of the RWA.
-As explained in Section~\ref{sec:model}, the possible anomalies of the RWA affect the values of friction that each component (base dry, viscous and the FSSs) produces.
+The proposed anomaly detection algorithm uses the model developed in Section~\ref{sec:model} to analyze the window of measurements under investigation and diagnoses the status of the RWA.
+The possible anomalies affect the friction values that each component (base dry, viscous and the FSSs) produces.
 The objective, then, is to extract the relevant information from the data to do the classification.

-The main challenge in the model presented in the previous section is the presence of several FSSs, each producing sudden changes in friction at random moments.
-It is then fundamental to keep track of these changes to detect and categorize the different anomalies.

-For this purpose, the algorithm comprises four stages, each with a clear responsibility in the complete process.
+The anomaly detection algorithm comprises four stages.
 The first stage, \emph{changepoint detection}, determines the time-steps in which an abrupt friction change has occurred.
 The second stage is the \emph{friction estimation}, which determines the dry and viscous friction coefficients before and after every changepoint, that is, $f_k^\mathrm{d}$ and $f^\mathrm{v}$ in \eqref{eq:model_friction}.
-The different friction coefficients can then be used to calculate how much the friction changes at every changepoint.
+The friction coefficients are used to calculate how much the friction changes at every changepoint.
 The third stage is the \emph{maximum likelihood assignment}, which determines which FSS has produced each changepoint by maximizing the likelihood of the observed data.
-With this information we can distinguish the individual contributions $f^{\bar{\mathrm{d}}}$ and $f_k^s$ in \eqref{eq:model_dry-friction}.
-Finally, once the distribution of friction values of dry friction, viscous friction, and every switching system is known, the \emph{anomaly classification} stage produces an estimated status $\hat{\theta}$ using an SVM trained on the dataset provided.
+With this information, we can distinguish the individual contributions $f^{\bar{\mathrm{d}}}$ and $f_k^s$ in \eqref{eq:model_dry-friction}.
+Finally, once the dry friction, viscous friction, and friction produced by the switching systems is known, the \emph{anomaly classification} stage produces an estimated status $\hat{\theta}$ using an SVM trained on the dataset provided.
 A diagram illustrating the stages of the algorithm, along with the data flow between them, is shown in Figure~\ref{fig:full-diagram}.